About Us

 Volunteering

 We’re always looking for new volunteers.
-Please get in touch if you have some time to offer and would like to become involved in SWAT’s activities.
+Please get in touch if you have some time to offer and would like to become involved in our activities.
 Prospective volunteers are very welcome to come to any of our regular work sessions that are normally scheduled for the second and fourth Sunday mornings of each month.

 Frequently Asked Questions